okgrow/meteor-text-search-demo/README.md

 This is a demo app, demonstrating how to perform a full text search in Meteor, by using MongoDB's `$text` operator.

+This is a companion to the article [Guide to Full Text Search in Meteor](https://www.okgrow.com/posts/guide-to-full-text-search-in-meteor)

 Running This App
 ----------------